stephho/robinfolio/README.md

 # robinfolio

-> **robinfolio** aims to get information about your [Robinhood](https://robinhood.com/) portfolio and order history into [Notion.so](https://notion.so) databases, allowing easier and more granular tracking of your stocks, costs, and gains and losses
+> **robinfolio** is a Python project to get information about your [Robinhood](https://robinhood.com/) portfolio and order history into [Notion](https://notion.so), using the Robinhood and Notion APIs.
+This enables easier and more granular tracking of your stocks, costs, and gains and losses

 ## Background
-While Robinhood is good at giving you an overview of your portfolio, its reporting cabilities are limited in terms of displaying more detail about your order history — for example, calculating your gains and losses on individual orders.
-There's not even an easy way to export that data into Google Sheets or Excel, a popular method of generating portfolio reporting among amateur traders.
-I've chosen Notion because of their easy-to-use interface that allows filtering, sorting, different views of the same database, and a better note-taking experience.
+While Robinhood can give you a great overview of your portfolio, its reporting cabilities are limited in terms of displaying more detail about your order history — for example, calculating your gains and losses on individual orders.
+There's also no easy way to export that data out of Robinhood so that you can put it into an external application to create your own reporting.

-robinfolio is a Python project which enables automating the process of getting information about your portfolio from your Robinhood account and into Notion, using the Robinhood and Notion APIs :rocket:
+I started robinfolio as a personal project, born out of a need to reduce/eliminate manual data input and to help my mom manage her Robinhood portfolio better.
+Instead of a traditional spreadsheet, I've chosen Notion as the external application to export Robinhood data to because of their easy-to-use interface that allows filtering, sorting, different views of the same database, and a better note-taking experience.

 ## Notion requirements
 ### Creating the databases